-a.
-The following items shall not constitute campaign expenditures but must still be included in financial disclosure forms:

-(1) volunteered labor.

-- (2) donated campaign related photography or design. - (3) tools used in a campaign that were not acquired specifically for the campaign.
-For instance, if a personal printer is used for printing posters, the cost of the printer need not be included as an expenditure. - b.
-Candidates, initiative and referendum sponsors may only make campaign expenditures, or have them made on their behalf, from the opening of the candidate filing period to the close of the elections. - c.
-All candidates and sponsors of initiatives, referendum, and oppositional campaions must file a financial disclosure statement with the VU Finance Office by 4:00 p.m. on the last day of the elections F4/29/201615/1 /20151.
-Financial disclosure statements must include: - (1) an itemized listing of all campaign expenditures by candidates and campaigns, as well as those made on behalf of candidates and campaigns by third parties. - (2) copies of receipts for all campaign expenditures, unless they have already been submitted through the public financing process. - d Penalties for failing to file a financial disclosure statement and fully disclose all campaign spending may include, butare not limited to, forfeiture of the election deposit up to \$25 of their public financing reimbursement or be charged up to \$25: disciplinary action; and disqualification. - eke.
-[Public financing shall be available for approved campaign expenditures to candidates who have duly filed to run for elective office, as well as to the sponsor(s) of initiatives^-o^referenda^ and sponsoris') of initiative and referendum opposition campaigns which have been duly filed and which are to appear on the ballot in elections.
+- (3) any in-kind contributions to the campaign of a candidate or a measure by the candidate, by the measure sponsor(s), or by a third party.
+Valuation for in-kind donations must be approved by the Elections Coordinator; - (4) Any funds spent in support of a public or private campaign related event; - (5) any campaign expenditures refunded through public financing. - The following items shall not constitute campaign expenditures but must still be included in financial disclosure forms: - (1) volunteered labor. - (2) donated campaign related photography or design. - (3) tools used in a campaign that were not acquired specifically for the campaign.
+For instance, if a personal printer is used for printing posters, the cost of the printer need not be included as an expenditure. - Candidates, initiative and referendum sponsors may only make campaign expenditures, or have them made on their behalf, from the opening of the candidate filing period to the close of the elections - c.
+All candidates and sponsors of initiatives, referendum, and oppositional campaigns must file a financial disclosure statement with the VU Finance Office by 4:00 p.m. on the last day of the elections [4/29/201615/1/20151.
+Financial disclosure statements must include: - (1) an itemized listing of all campaign expenditures by candidates and campaigns, as well as those made on behalf of candidates and campaigns by third parties. - (2) copies of receipts for all campaign expenditures, unless they have already been submitted through the public financing process. - d.
+Penalties for failing to file a financial disclosure statement and fully disclose all campaign spending may include, but are not limited to, forfeiture of the election deposit up to \$25 of their public financing reimbursement or be charged up to \$25: disciplinary action; and disqualification^ - eke.
+Public financing shall be available for approved campaign expenditures to candidates who have duly filed to run for elective office, as well as to the sponsor(s) of initiatives^-øFreferenda^ and sponsorisi of initiative and referendum opposition campaigns -which have been duly filed and which are to appear on the ballot in elections.
 Each candidate shall be eligible for a maximum of one hundred and fifty dollars (\$150) in public financing.
 Each initiative and referendum campaign shall be eligible for a maximum of one hundred dollars (\$100) in public financing.
 The total level of public financing for all candidates and campaigns shall be capped at three thousand dollars (\$3,000).
-In the event that more than twenty-five candidates and campaigns duly file to run in the elections, eligibility for the total amount of public financing shall be divided as follows:) - (1) candidates shall have first priority to the funds. - (2) if any funds remain after the full allocation of funds to candidates, initiative campaigns and initiative opposition campaigns shall then have priority to those funds.
+In the event that more than twenty-five candidates and campaigns duly file to run in the elections, eligibility for the total amount of public financing shall be divided as follows: - (1) candidates shall have first priority to the funds. - (2) if any funds remain after the full allocation of funds to candidates, initiative campaigns and initiative opposition campaigns shall then have priority to those funds. - fg)a.

-f2fa.
 An equal amount of money will be reserved for initiative opposition campaignis) in case campaignis) are filed.